Welcome to ReproducibiliTea

 Everyone is welcome to join us - sceptics and enthusiasts alike!
 We are hoping for a diverse range of attendees from all career stages, disciplines, and backgrounds, and particularly enjoy hearing views from all perspectives.
 Your voice is welcome here, and we offer a friendly atmosphere!

-To join the mailing list please email the club organiser, Dr Mircea Zloteanu.
+To join the mailing list please email the club organiser.

 Lancaster